How to Delegate Tasks to Subordinates

 The Art of Delegation

-With lean budgets and fewer number of employees to do the same amount of work, employers have had to learn to work with less.
+With lean budgets and fewer employees to do the same amount of work, employers have had to learn to work with less.
 The fact is, the economic challenges over the last few years have required changes in how employers conduct business.
-Managers have had to delegate tasks to subordinates and reassign work due to heavy workloads that can no longer be handled by the person who might have previously conducted the same task.
+Managers have had to delegate tasks to subordinates and reassign work due to heavy workloads that can no longer be handled by one person.
 The workplace is just not what it used to be.
 Employers have learned a new way to do old business while continuing to grow.
-Practicing the art of delegation has been a resource used more frequently by managers in years past because they know they cannot do it all.
+The art of delegation is a tool that has been used frequently by managers over the years because they know they cannot do it all.
 When work is delegated appropriately, managers can meet the goals of the organization in a manner that is efficient and effective.
 Subsequently, employees benefit from being able to shine as they grow and develop professionally from the experience.

 "Delegation," as defined by the Free Merriam-Webster Dictionary, is "the act of empowering to act for another."